awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.Java.md

 ## Java: Setting Your AWS Credentials<a name="CodeSamples.Java.Credentials"></a>

 The SDK for Java requires that you provide AWS credentials to your application at runtime\.
-The code examples in this guide assume that you are using an AWS credentials file, as described in [Set Up Your AWS Credentials](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/set-up-creds.html) in the *AWS SDK for Java Developer Guide*\.
+The code examples in this guide assume that you are using an AWS credentials file, as described in [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/set-up-creds.html) in the *AWS SDK for Java Developer Guide*\.

 The following is an example of an AWS credentials file named `~/.aws/credentials`, where the tilde character \(`~`\) represents your home directory\.